Mark Johnson (referee)

 Mark Eric "Slick" Johnson is an American professional wrestling referee, best known for working for World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA).

 Career

 World Championship Wrestling

 Johnson gained national exposure in the late 1990s when he joined the Atlanta, Georgia-based World Championship Wrestling (WCW) promotion as a referee.
 After suffering elbow injuries in 1998 caused during a match by Konnan, he was sidelined until late 1999.
 When he returned, Johnson was given the gimmick of an unethical referee who actively favoured heel wrestlers (as opposed to the other referees, who officiated matches in an objective fashion).
 While in WCW, he was a member of the New World Order faction, wrestled several matches, refereed a total of eighty five main events and had the dubious distinction of being pantsed by Stacy Keibler during a match on pay-per-view.
 He remained with WCW until the promotion was purchased by the World Wrestling Federation in March 2001.

-In late 2001, Johnson toured Western Europe with the World Wrestling All-Stars promotion.
+From 2001 to 2002, Johnson was the primary referee for the World Wrestling All-Stars promotion.